muratk3n/thirdwave/en/2010/04/de-vany-on-econtalk.md

 # De Vany on Econtalk

-De Vany on Econtalk

-My comments on Econtalk

 When it comes to dieting, De Vany got part of the picture right although he is describing is a diet suitable for blood type O. This blood type is the oldest type, therefore has hunter gatherer